dwn/continua/README.md

 NOTE: Fine-grained control isn't really required, but, as I'm not particularly knowledgeable about the higher-level IAM permissions, and don't particularly care, I just use the ACL permissions

-## Set up Github
+## Set up GitHub

-If you haven't already, set up an SSH key in Github settings for easier deployment without authentication
+If you haven't already, set up an SSH key in GitHub settings for easier deployment without authentication

 [github.com/settings/keys](https://github.com/settings/keys)

-In Github, clone this project
+From GitHub, clone this project

 ## Set up Cloud Run